-The doors to the residence halls are locked 24 hours a day unless opened for special programs/functions.
+The doors to the residence halls are locked 24 hours a day unless opened for special programs or functions.
 The front and back doors to the halls are accessible with a resident student ID card until 11:00 p.m. each night.
 At 11:00 p.m. alarms are activated on all doors, except the main entrance.
 This procedure helps to monitor the flow of traffic to and from the building and to assist with safety and security.
-All guests must either sign in as overnight visitors or vacate the halls at this time.
+All guests are asked to sign in as overnight visitors or vacate the halls by 12AM weekdays and 2AM weekends.
 Public Safety/Security assists with this process as they conduct routine rounds of the halls and surrounding property each night.
 The lounges are available to resident students 24 hours per day unless reserved through the Office of Student Life and Housing Services.
 Emergencies should be reported immediately to the Public Safety/Security Office or the staff person on duty.